syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ## PivotChart - Exporting Format

-I> This option is applicable only for PivotChart specifically when exported to Excel document.
+I> This option is applicable only for pivot chart specifically when exported to Excel document.

-You can set an option to export PivotChart to an Excel document, either as image or PivotChart format itself by setting the boolean property `exportChartAsImage`, inside the `beforeExport` event.
+You can set an option to export pivot chart to an Excel document, either as image or pivot chart format itself by setting the boolean property `exportChartAsImage`, inside the `beforeExport` event.

-N> By default PivotChart will be exported as image format to Excel document.
+N> By default pivot chart will be exported as image format to Excel document.

 {% highlight javascript %}